ramirezramiro/zephyr-secure-supervisor/docs/architecture.md

 This separation keeps hardware ownership in one place while supervisor/recovery focus on policy.

 ## Persistence + Crypto
-- `src/persist_state.c` lazily mounts the NVS partition (defined in `boards/nucleo_l053r8_secure_supervisor*.overlay`), stores reset counters, and keeps watchdog override values across boots.
+- `src/persist_state.c` lazily mounts the NVS partition (defined in `boards/nucleo_l053r8_secure_supervisor*.overlay`), stores reset counters, watchdog overrides, and (when Curve25519 is enabled) the device scalar + session counter so every boot can derive a fresh AES/MAC key.
 Flash operations include retry/backoff and all failures produce `EVT,PERSIST,...` logs.
 - `src/app_crypto.c` implements CTR encryption on top of `src/simple_aes.c`.
-When `CONFIG_APP_USE_AES_ENCRYPTION=y`, telemetry payloads and persisted blobs are sealed before logging to UART.
+In Curve25519 mode the shared secret mixes with the persisted session counter + a salt to derive both the AES key and a MAC key per boot; AES-only builds keep using the static key from Kconfig.
 - `include/safe_memory.h` wraps mem* calls with bounds-aware helpers so MISRA-inspired rules are enforced in both production code and tests.

 Because the cryptographic helpers are isolated, they act as the template for PQC experiments without touching supervisor/recovery/persistence code.

 ## Sensor + Telemetry Loop (`src/sensor_hts221.c`)
 - Runs as delayed work on Zephyr's system queue.
 - Samples the HTS221, keeps 10 plaintext readings before enabling AES output, and logs `EVT,SENSOR,...` lines.
+When the Curve backend is active it also appends `mac=<crc>` so receivers can authenticate each frame.
 - Calls `supervisor_notify_led` and `supervisor_notify_system` whenever telemetry is produced so the watchdog has proof of liveness tied to real sensor activity.

 `src/log_utils.h` defines `LOG_EVT_SIMPLE` / `LOG_EVT` macros that map to Zephyr logging while preserving compact `EVT,<tag>,<status>` formatting.